 A brief follow-up version may be most appropriate as a thank you email after a phone interview.
 In the short version, you’ll want to be minimal:

 Thank you for talking to me about the role of marketing coordinator.
 It was great to meet you and learn more about the location.

 I’m very excited about the opportunity to join Horizon marketing and especially interested in the details you shared about the upcoming launch of the brand campaign.
 I’m passionate about bringing some of the project management and introduction of cross-implementation initiatives to the table.

 After our conversation, I am sure that my interest in marketing and brand growth will enable me to meet the requirements of the job effectively and support the Horizon philosophy.
 If I can provide any information or samples of my work, please feel free to contact me.
 I look forward to hearing from you.

 In the long version of how to send a thank you email after a phone interview, there are more opportunities to explain your skills in detail (though you will notice that this long version is still relatively small).
 During this recruitment process, a person’s interview or other meaningful interaction is appropriate later.

 Dear Mr. Christopher,

 Thank you very much for your time yesterday – it was a delightful talk with you about the executive role of the account.
-From our conversations, it is clear that ABC Inc. There is energetic and hard working environment for its search.
+From our conversations, it is clear that ABC Inc. There is an energetic and hard-working environment for its search.